 2. Recruit with attrition in mind

 By adding this safety net to your recruitment plan, you can help to ensure the overall success of the trial.
-Another option is to continue to recruit patients during the study.
-This does not work for many clinical trials, but if it is an option for yours, then it is definitely worth considering.
+Another option is to continue to recruit patients during the study; as opposed to carrying out patient recruitment specifically before the study begins.
+This does not work for many clinical trials, but if it is an option for yours then it is definitely worth considering.

 3. Know where to find your patients